survivejs/webpack-book/manuscript/packages/01_consuming.md

 The warning can happen if a package points at a pre-built (i.e., minified and already processed) file.
 Webpack detects this case and warns against it.

-One way to eliminate the warning would be to alias the package to a source version as discussed above.
+The warning can be eliminated by aliasing the package to a source version as discussed above.
 Given sometimes the source might not be available, another option is to tell webpack to skip parsing the files through `module.noParse`.
 It accepts either a RegExp or an array of RegExps and can be configured as below:

 ```javascript
 {